About the Project

-To find out more about the project please contact Professor Dingchang Zheng [email protected]
+To find out more about the project please contact Professor Dingchang Zheng [Email Address Removed]

-All applications require full supporting documentation, a covering letter, plus a 2000-word supporting statement showing how the applicant’s expertise and interests are relevant to the project.
+All applications require full supporting documentation, a covering letter, plus an up to 2000-word supporting statement showing how the applicant’s expertise and interests are relevant to the project.

 Interview dates: Will be confirmed to shortlisted candidates

 Start date: January 2021

 Duration of study: Full-Time – between three and three and a half years fixed term